Tinder has been accused of age discrimination after an investigation found it charges older Australians more for premium services.

 Consumer watchdog Choice has asked the ACCC to investigate if Tinder is also breaching consumer laws.

 Tinder accused of age discrimination

-The results of the research found queer females aged under 30 are charged the least, at just $6.99 per month.
+The results of the research found Tinder charges queer females aged under 30 the least – just $6.99 per month.

-In comparison, city-based straight men over 50 are charged the most, at $34.37 a month.
+In comparison, the dating app charges city-based straight men over 50 the most – $34.37 a month.